X

 | Cushing threshold | 7.5 mg/day |

-| Timing | Morning (circadian rhythm!) |
+| Intake time | In the morning (circadian rhythm!) |

-| Prescription only | Yes (systemic) |
+| Prescription status | Yes (systemic) |

 | Special feature | Active form – prednisone is the prodrug (must first be activated in the liver) |